 Enter a very short name for the event.
-Do not use the words "Hike", "Climb", "Ride", etc., since the sub-calendar type and color convey that information.
-If the event involves a destination, make that the title, since the calendar cuts off all but the first few letters of the title in the month view and some users search for the destination.
+Do not use the words "Hike", "Climb", "Ride”, etc., since the sub-calendar type and color convey that information (see ‘Calendar’ below).
+If the event involves a destination, make that the title, since the calendar cuts off all but the first few letters of the title in the month view and users tend to look for the destination.
 Use title case (first letter of each word capitalized).

 The 'From' and 'To' boxes should contain the date on which you clicked.
 If it is a one day event, leave it alone.
 If it is a multi-day event, click in the 'To' box and select the end date.

-Click in the box and select the matching sub-calendar(s) for the event type(s).
+Click in Calendar box and select the matching sub-calendar(s) for the event type(s).
 For events that are more than one type, select all sub-calendars that apply.
-If the event is a meeting, select 'Meetings' in addition to the associated sub-calendar(s), if any.
+If the event is a meeting or something else, select ‘Other Cascadian’ in addition to the associated sub-calendar(s), if any.
 If the event is not a Cascadians event, select ‘Non-Cascadian.’

 Leaders: John Buck (email@example.com) and Jane Doe (509-555-1212)

-Enter the word "Leave" followed by a colon and a space, then the time the party will be departing, followed by a.m. or p.m. (lower case with periods), followed by a space and the "@" symbol, followed by a space and a description or address of the departure point.
-Make the word 'Leave' bold as described above.
-Do not list a gathering or start time; only the departure time.
+Enter the word "Leave" in bold followed by a colon and a space, then the time the party will be departing, followed by a.m. or p.m. (lower case with periods), followed by a space and the "@" symbol, followed by a space and a description or address of the departure point.
+Do not list a gathering or start time, only the departure time.
 For example:

 Leave: 8:00 a.m. @ Chesterley park parking lot

 If the leader(s) want to force contact with potential participants prior to the event for screening purposes, then enter "Contact the leader(s) for details" in lieu of the departure time and place.
 For example: